National Soils Advocate

-Secretariat and policy support is provided by the Office of the National Soils Advocate, in the Department of the Prime Minister and Cabinet.
-This includes assistance with drafting speeches and reports, arranging meetings and speaking engagements, and providing information on Australian government policies.
+Secretariat and policy support is provided by the Office of the National Soils Advocate, in the Department of Prime Minister and Cabinet.

 To contact the Office of the National Soils Advocate:

-Major General Michael Jeffery was appointed as Australia’s first National Advocate for Soil Health by then Prime Minister, the Honourable Julia Gillard MP, on 23 October 2012.
-The appointment was extended by then Prime Minister, the Honourable Tony Abbott MP, and Deputy Prime Minister, the Honourable Barnaby Joyce MP, to 31 December 2017.
+Major General Michael Jeffery, AC, AO (Mil), CVO, MC (Retd) (General Jeffery) was appointed as Australia’s first National Advocate for Soil Health by then Prime Minister, the Honourable Julia Gillard MP, on 23 October 2012.
+The appointment was extended by then Prime Minister, the Honourable Tony Abbott MP, and again by then Deputy Prime Minister, the Honourable Barnaby Joyce MP, to 31 December 2017.

-On 18 July 2019 the Prime Minister, the Honourable Scott Morrison, reappointed Major General Michael Jeffery to the position of National Soils Advocate, noting that the role is intended to be permanent.
+On 18 July 2019 the Prime Minister, the Honourable Scott Morrison, reappointed General Jeffery to the position of National Soils Advocate, noting that the role is intended to be permanent.